 There are so many reasons to love gallery walls that it's hard to choose just one.
-From an art lover's perspective, there's just something irresistible about being able to showcase so much of your collection in one group and seeing what the end result says to and about you.
-For the designer, the gallery wall is the answer to so many of the questions that a room a might pose.
+From an art lover's perspective, there's just something irresistible about showcasing so much of your collection in one group, The end result will say a lot about you—and to you.
+For the room designer, a gallery wall can be the answer to many of the challenges a room a might pose.

-This gallery wall tells a color story in shades of blue and gray that starts with the sofa and floor pillow and builds up.
-Gallery walls are an exceptional way to bring life to a space through color that, in many instances, leaves you needing not much else.
+This gallery wall tells a color story in shades of blue and gray, beginning with the sofa and floor pillow and building upward.
+Gallery walls offer an exceptional way to use color to bring life to a space in a way that requires little else.

-But even when the majority of the color in your room is on a gallery wall, it's important to have pieces in the room, such as furniture and accessories, that tie the colors of the wall to the rest of the room.
-Otherwise, you run the risk of having your wall feel visually isolated from the rest of the space which can leave your room looking disjointed.Continue to 2 of 25 below.
+But even when most of the color in your room is on a gallery wall, it's important to have furniture, accessories, or other pieces that tie the colors of the wall to the rest of the room.
+Otherwise, you run the risk of having your wall feel visually isolated from the rest of the space leaving the room looking disjointed.Continue to 3 of 26 below.

-If you've got a lot of wall space to fill, don't shy away from using larger framed pieces to get the job done.
-Gallery walls come in all shapes and sizes so rather than go with an undersized assortment that doesn't get the job done or try to fill the space with dozens of smaller frames, create an arrangement of larger pieces that will give you the area that you need while keeping the work of hanging it manageable.Continue to 3 of 25 below.
+If you've got a lot of wall space to fill, don't shy away from using larger framed pieces.
+Gallery walls come in all shapes and sizes, so rather than going with an undersized assortment that doesn't get the job done or trying to fill the space with dozens of smaller frames, create an arrangement of larger pieces.
+This will provide you with the art area you need while keeping the work of hanging it to a manageable levelContinue to 4 of 26 below.

 Gallery Wall With Lighting